Twin Somali attacks hit U.S. special forces base, Italian convoy

 A week earlier, al Shabaab said it killed 14 Burundian peacekeepers.
 The African Union said three Burundians were killed.
 Burundi did not respond to requests for comment.

-Additional reporting by Fesial Omar in Mogadishu and Katharine Houreld in Nairobi; Writing by Katharine Houreld; Editing by Raissa Kasolowsky, Alex Richardson and Giles Elgood
+Additional reporting by Fesial Omar in Mogadishu, Katharine Houreld in Nairobi and Idrees Ali in Washington; Writing by Katharine Houreld; Editing by Giles Elgood and Sonya Hepinstall